-Please note that lack of professionalism in this course will not be tolerated.
+Please note that lack of professionalism in this course is unacceptable.
 This includes making any derogatory of negative comments with regards to the course and its course contents, students, or the instructor of the course which can be deemed as unprofessional and will be duly noted and reported to the appropriate administration.